OsvaldN/APS360_Project/README.md

 </p>

 #### 7.1 AutoEncoder
 The loss of AE drops rapidly at the first few epochs and then settles at an MSE off 0.0077(Figure 9).
-Since no constraints are placed on the latent space of the AE, the reconstruction of latent space noise yields nothing of interest.
+Since no constraints are placed on the latent space of the AE, the reconstruction of a latent space noise yields nothing of interest.

 <p align="center">
 <img src=/images/image12.png>